new-xmon-df/arduxmon-iot-projects/README.md

-# Welcome to Arduxmon IoT projects!  💀🌟
+# Welcome to Arduxmon IoT Projects! 💀🌟

 Hey there, tech enthusiasts!
 I'm Arduxmon, a passionate developer and graphic designer with an insatiable love for IoT projects.
-In this space, I share my craziest and coolest creations so we can all learn, experiment, and improve together. 💡🛠️
+In this space, I share my craziest and coolest creations, so we can all learn, experiment, and improve together. 💡🛠️

 ### What will you find here?